keithmmc/ATUproblemsets/README.md

 #  problem 6 functions sqaure root #

-This programme asked to write a programme that takes a positive floating-point number as input and outputs an approximation of its square root.
+This programme asked the following write a programme that takes a positive floating-point number as input and outputs an approximation of its square root.

 # <p>
 I first asked the user for the input and converted it to a float.